renminh/remake-unix-tools/README.md

-# repo containing c programs for practices

-this includes utilities in unix systems but some are also just whatever programs i've made for practice but
+# remake of unix utilities

+a repo containing code to practice my C and UNIX programming. these contain my attempts at writing them!

+## current implementations

+the current tools and utilities that i've done

+- grep
+- tail
+- cat